SapienzaNLP/ea-mt/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## License
+All the code in this repository is released under the Apache 2.0 License.
+See [LICENSE](LICENSE) for details.

+The data and other resources used in this project are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See [LICENSE.data.txt](LICENSE.data.txt) for details.

+## Acknowledgments
+> Simone Conia gratefully acknowledges the support of Future AI Research ([PNRR MUR project PE0000013-FAIR](https://fondazione-fair.it/en/)), which fully funds his fellowship at Sapienza University of Rome since October 2023.